lucav76/Fibry/README.md

 Actor Pools
 ===
-Fibry supports the concept of actor pool, a scalable pool of actors than can quickly scale based on the number of messages in the queue.
+Fibry supports the concept of actor pool, an scalable pool of actors than can quickly scale based on the number of messages in the queue.
 The pools can be created using the class ActorSystem.
 However, please be careful because some operations might behave differently than with other actors.
 In particular, thread confinement will no longer work as before, because your code can run on multiple actors.
 However, as long as you access the state of the actor, you are guaranteed that the state is thread confined.
+Fibry can create weighted, fixed-size, actor pools, where the weight can be used to dynamically reduce the number of tasks executed at the same time, for example to reduce memory consumption or I/O conflicts, if you can somehow detect how heavy is the task.
 When creating a pool, you get access to the PoolActorLeader, which is a representative of the group but does not really process messages.
 If the pool is scalable, another actor is created to monitor the work queue.
 So creating a pool of N actors might actually create N=1 or N+2 actors.
 The leader can be used as a normal actor, and will take care to send the messages to the workers.